enriquegq/fend/5_neighbourhood_map/README.md

 Also, you can find a collapsible menu showing the list of locations, and a search box which will filter the markers on the map.

 ## How to run
-To run this application download all of the files and open the index.html file and ensure your internet connection works properly, or the map will not load.
+To run this application download all of the files and open the index.html file.
+Ensure your internet connection works properly, or the map will not load.

 You can also check it out on github pages: https://enriquegq.github.io/fend/5_neighbourhood_map/